sujnanpatil/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_10_AzureADAuthenticationForWindowsAndLinuxVM.md

      ![Create iam](./media/vm-iam-3.png)

-1. Once the user has been selected to assign the role, click on **Review + assign** to complete the process.
+1. Once the user has been selected to assign the role, click on **Review + assign** twice to complete the process.

      ![Create iam](./media/vm-iam-4.png)